mattduffield/frontendcreator/docs/basics/login.md

 ![Logout dialog](../assets/images/user-settings-dialog.png)

-It is from this dialog that you can log out, verify the database, launch help documenation, launch a Feedback dialog, or launch the Application Settings dialog. <!-- It is here that you can update your user avatar by clicking on the top right corner of the dialog. -->
+It is from this dialog that you can log out, note the current version, verify the database, launch help documenation, launch a Feedback dialog, or launch the Application Settings dialog. <!-- It is here that you can update your user avatar by clicking on the top right corner of the dialog. -->

 <!-- Refer to [ User Avatar ](./user-avatar.md) for more information on setting your avatar. -->